evmos/evmos/x/fees/spec/02_state.md

 ## Genesis State

 The `x/fees` module's `GenesisState` defines the state necessary for initializing the chain from a previous exported height.
-It contains the module parameters and the fee information for registered contracts:
+It contains the module parameters and the fee for registered contracts:

 ```go
 // GenesisState defines the module's genesis state.